About the course

 NHS Constitution and Values

-As part of the selection process, you will be expected to demonstrate good knowledge and a clear understanding of the scope of work that a mental health nurse is required to undertake as well as the significance of the NHS Constitution and its core values (you can find further information on these on the Health Education East of England website and the Gov.UK webpages.
+As part of the selection process, you will be expected to demonstrate good knowledge and a clear understanding of the scope of work that an adult nurse is required to undertake as well as the significance of the NHS Constitution and its core values (you can find further information on these on the Health Education East of England website and the Gov.UK webpages.

 International and EU entry requirements